polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 You can check all the options available on the [matrix section reference](/references/polyaxonfile-yaml-specification/hptuning/#matrix).

-To make sure that the polyaxon file is valid, and creates multiple values for `lr`, we can run the following
+To make sure that the Polyaxon file is valid, and creates multiple values for `lr`, we can run the following

 ```bash
 $ polyaxon check -f polyaxonfile.yml --definition